 A native of Kiev, Ukraine, Angorina shared memories of working as a schoolteacher under Communist rule during the Cold War.
 She immigrated to the United States in 1993.
 Recorded January 27, 2016.

-A Dallas Police Department auto-theft detective assigned to the Trade Mart for President Kennedy’s luncheon, Archer later witnessed the shooting of Lee Harvey Oswald and extensively interviewed Jack Ruby that afternoon.
-He ultimately informed Ruby that he was going to be charged with murder.
+A Dallas police auto-theft detective, Archer was assigned to the Dallas Trade Mart for the presidential luncheon on November 22, 1963.
+That Sunday, he witnessed the shooting of Lee Harvey Oswald and extensively interviewed Jack Ruby, ultimately informing Ruby that he was going to be charged with murder.
 Recorded March 11, 2002.

 Mr. Archer passed away on April 26, 2014.

 While installing tile at an apartment complex on the corner of Tenth and Denver in Oak Cliff, Archer witnessed the shooting of Officer J.D.
 Tippit on the afternoon of November 22, 1963.
 Recorded November 4, 1988.